halcyonmobile/halcyon-custom-gradle-publish-plugin/README.md

 latest version is 0.1.0.1

-### Add artifactory and plugin to your dependencies
+### Add plugin to your dependencies
-- add your bintray and artifactory access to your gradle.properties: artifactory_username, artifactory_password, bintray_username, bintray_password
+- add your bintray access to your global gradle.properties: bintray_username, bintray_password
-- If you don't want to publish to bintray feel free to left those out
 - in your top-level build.gradle add the following setup to access halcyon gradle plugins and add the publish plugin:
 ```groovy
 buildscript {